 The Woodvale pub in Gurnard is in a prime location (4/5 on Trip Advisor, see Food Hygiene).

-A few years ago I found it to be a bit pub-like with flashing fruit machines and a pool table, but I visited again in 2023 on a sunny evening and it had a much better atmosphere.
+A few years ago I found it to be a bit pub-like with flashing fruit machines and a pool table, but I've visited a few times more recently and it has a much better atmosphere.
 There is loads of outdoor seating and the view over the beach huts is one of my favourites.
+On my last visit, I enjoyed my sweet chilli crispy chicken salad and three scoops of ice cream (in case you're interested, I went for chocolate, rum and raisin and mint choc chip).

-At the Cowes end of the Esplanade is The Yachtsman, which is a family-friendly pub.
-We've not tried this one, but two courses are about £15 and reviews are currently 4/5 on Trip Advisor.
-See Food Hygiene.
-Nearby, you will find The Globe (4/5 on TripAdvisor, see Food Hygiene).
-It calls itself a 'Sports Lounge and Kitchen' and has a roof terrace which gives excellent views of the Red Funnel ferry.
+At the Cowes end of the Esplanade you will find The Globe (4/5 on TripAdvisor, see Food Hygiene).
+It calls itself a 'Sports Lounge and Kitchen' and has a roof terrace with excellent views of the Red Funnel ferry.
 Main courses are about £15-£25.

 There is also a relaxed pub/restaurant on the marina at East Cowes called The Lifeboat (4.5/5 on Trip Advisor, see Food Hygiene) where we've had a couple of good meals.
 It's hidden away at the bottom of a housing estate, so you'll think your sat nav has gone mad for a few minutes.

-A few years ago I found it to be a bit pub-like with flashing fruit machines and a pool table, but I visited again in 2023 on a sunny evening and it had a much better atmosphere.
+A few years ago I found it to be a bit pub-like with flashing fruit machines and a pool table, but I've visited a few times more recently and it has a much better atmosphere.
 There is loads of outdoor seating and the view over the beach huts is one of my favourites.
+On my last visit, I enjoyed my sweet chilli crispy chicken salad and three scoops of ice cream (in case you're interested, I went for chocolate, rum and raisin and mint choc chip).

-At the Cowes end of the Esplanade is The Yachtsman, which is a family-friendly pub.
-We've not tried this one, but two courses are about £15 and reviews are currently 4/5 on Trip Advisor.
-See Food Hygiene.
-Nearby, you will find The Globe (4/5 on TripAdvisor, see Food Hygiene).
-It calls itself a 'Sports Lounge and Kitchen' and has a roof terrace which gives excellent views of the Red Funnel ferry.
+At the Cowes end of the Esplanade you will find The Globe (4/5 on TripAdvisor, see Food Hygiene).
+It calls itself a 'Sports Lounge and Kitchen' and has a roof terrace with excellent views of the Red Funnel ferry.
 Main courses are about £15-£25.

 There is also a relaxed pub/restaurant on the marina at East Cowes called The Lifeboat (4.5/5 on Trip Advisor, see Food Hygiene) where we've had a couple of good meals.
 It's hidden away at the bottom of a housing estate, so you'll think your sat nav has gone mad for a few minutes.